wds4/electron-react-boilerplate-nostr/README.md

-As of early 2023, this project has been forked and moved to [Pretty Good Apps](https://github.com/wds4/pretty-good).
+As of early 2023, this project has been refactored and moved to [Pretty Good Apps](https://github.com/wds4/pretty-good).
 See also this repo: [Decentralized Curation of Simple Lists](https://github.com/wds4/DCoSL), which specifies the protocol for decentralized reputation that is implemented in the Pretty Good Apps client.

 <hr />